Does Alcohol Affect Your Heart Health?

 What Is Considered ‘Too Much’ Alcohol?

-To reduce the risk of alcohol-related harms, the 2020-2025 Dietary Guidelines for Americans recommends that adults of legal drinking age can choose not to drink, or to drink in moderation by limiting intake to two drinks or less in a day for men or one drink or less in a day for women, on days when alcohol is consumed.
+To lower the risks associated with alcohol use, the Centers for Disease Control and Prevention recommends that adults of legal drinking age can choose not to drink, or to drink in moderation by limiting intake to two drinks or less in a day for men or one drink or less in a day for women.

 Will A Glass Of Wine Really Keep The Doctor Away?

 The American Heart Association says that it's unclear whether red wine is directly associated with the health benefits seen in some studies, or whether other factors are at play.
-It might be that moderate wine drinkers are more likely to have a healthier diet and lifestyle — including physical activity and lots of fruits and vegetables.
+It might be that moderate wine drinkers are more likely to have a healthier diet and lifestyle that includes physical activity and lots of fruits and vegetables.

-Dr. Espar stated that, for many people, it is okay to enjoy alcohol in moderation.
+Dr. Espar stated that, for many people, it is OK to enjoy alcohol in moderation.

 “I don’t caution people to stay away from drinking alcohol, but they should drink following the recommended amounts, but not if they have liver issues or other serious health issues,” he said.